 Areas we can help with

 At Aware Psychology and Coaching, our resident qualified and experienced Psychologists can provide you with support in a broad range of areas.
-Depending on your reasons and objectives for engaging with us, our counselling services can be offered on an individual or couples basis.
-We also support group therapy and peer support sessions.
+We provide individual services for adults in addition to online group programs and corporate training.

 Counselling Services are available either face to face in our centrally located offices in Sydney or via high quality and secure online video counselling.
 We also offer global coaching services via video for training in emotional resilience and general wellbeing.